A catalog of stereo anaglyphs of the nucleus of comet 67P/Churyumov-Gerasimenko

-\abstract {The OSIRIS/NAC camera aboard the Rosetta spacecraft has acquired approximately 27000 images of comet 67P/Churyumov–Gerasimenko at spatial scales down to a few centimeters.} {We exploit the numerous sequences of images separated by a few minutes suitable for stereo reconstructions to produce anaglyphs offering three-dimensional views complementary to other technics as a tool to understand the topography of the nucleus.} {Starting from the calibrated images, a selection is performed of suitable pairs on the basis of their angular separation (parallax).
+\abstract {The OSIRIS/NAC camera aboard the Rosetta spacecraft has acquired approximately 27000 images of comet 67P/Churyumov–Gerasimenko at spatial scales down to a few centimeters.} {We exploit the numerous sequences of images separated by a few minutes suitable for stereo reconstructions to produce anaglyphs offering three-dimensional views complementary to other technics and particularly suitable to understand the detailed topography of the nucleus.} {Starting from the calibrated images, a selection is performed of suitable pairs on the basis of their angular separation (parallax).
 Anaglyphs are then constructed using standard softwares.
-Each anaglyph is documented by a set of 17 parameters which provide the contextual information. } {Over 1325 anaglyphs have been produced and cataloged so far; they are available on a dedicated website and can be searched using the associated parameters.} {}
+Each anaglyph is documented by a set of 17 parameters which provide the contextual information. } {The overall collection includes 1823 anaglyphs at all scales from the coma down to a few centimeters.
+They are available on a dedicated website at the following URL: https://rosetta-3dcomet.cnes.fr and can be searched using the associated parameters.} {}

 \keywords{Comets: general -- Comets: individual: 67P/Churyumov-Gerasimenko -- Techniques: image processing -- Catalogs}